GTBitsOfGood/angels-among-us/README.md

    docker-compose up -d
    ```

    This may take a while on your first build.
+It is also expected that the `web` image takes a bit to start up as it depends on a healthy database with proper replica sets.

    To stop your Docker containers and remove their processes, run: